circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

 #### **[Accountability]**
 - If there are less than`2f + 1` Byzantine faulty processes, and
-- if agreement is violated (two processes decide differently),
+- if agreement is violated (two correct processes decide differently),
 - then a correct node collects sufficient data to identify at least `f + 1` Byzantine nodes.